yonaskolb/XcodeGen/README.md

 # XcodeGen project spec
 ## configs
 Configs specify the configurations in your project.
 Each config can specify a `type` of either `debug` or `release` which will then apply the default build settings for those types.
-A config can also specify it's own `buildSettings`
+A config can also specify its own list of `buildSettings`
 ```yaml
 configs:
   Debug: